epccs/Irrigate7/Digital/README.md

 {"PD3":"INPUT"}
 ```

-Note: digital 3 is driven as a status LED and will stop blinking as an INPUT
+Note: digital 3 may have a status LED, see showstat bellow.

 ##  /0/dWrt 2|3|24..27,HIGH|LOW